 Grand National Lucky Dip

-Panic Attack boasts a perfect record so far this season with three impressive victories, including two white-hot valuable handicaps.
+Panic Attack boasts an impressive record so far this season with three quality victories, including two white-hot valuable handicaps.

 This season began with a win in the Paddy Power Handicap Chase at Cheltenham where the Dan Skelton trained mare was an authoritative four length winner.
 Connections elected to roll the dice again quickly, lining up in the Coral Gold Cup at Newbury just two weeks later.
 This time Panic Attack was arguably even more impressive when dismissing any doubts about the step up in trip to demolish a high-quality field by six-and-a-half lengths.